Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Abstract

 \section{Abstract}

-We study the real loci of toric degenerations of complex varieties with reducible central fibre, as introduced in the joint work of the second author with Mark Gross on mirror symmetry.
-The topology of such degenerations can be explicitly described via the Kato-Nakayama space of the central fibre as a log space.
-The paper provides generalities of real structures in log geometry and their lift to Kato-Nakayama spaces, the description of the Kato-Nakayama space of a toric degeneration and its real locus, both as bundles determined by tropical data.
-Examples include real toric degenerations of K3-surfaces and a toric degeneration of local $\PP^2$.
+We study the real loci of toric degenerations of complex varieties with reducible central fibre.
+We show that the topology of such degenerations can be explicitly described via the Kato-Nakayama space of the central fibre as a log space.
+We furthermore provide generalities of real structures in log geometry and their lift to Kato-Nakayama spaces.
+A key point of this paper is a description of the Kato-Nakayama space of a toric degeneration and its real locus, both as bundles determined by tropical data.
+We provide several examples including real toric degenerations of K3-surfaces and a toric degeneration of local $\PP^2$.